LATAM aims to be carbon neutral by 2050

 Lastly, in the case of environmental management, LATAM Group will implement a transparent and auditable system that will allow it to take into account environmental variables in all the group’s processes, which will have environmental certification (IEnvA) throughout its operation, a reference in the industry, and that is granted by the International Air Transport Association (IATA).

-This post was published on %s = human-readable time difference 5:53 pm
+This post was published on 7 May 2021 5:53 pm

 Related Post